MartinStokholm/NGK_Repo/jour3/handin/webServerExercise.md

 ![getByDateParam](img/get_by_date_param_test.png)

 yeah that is all for this part.
-The server has now been upgraded to be a actual REST server with a simple API that has basic implementations for the four CRUD operations, Create, read, update and delete.
+The server has now been upgraded to be an actual REST server with a simple API that has basic implementations for the four CRUD operations, Create, read, update and delete.
 We have not develeped a frontend application, but for the next part, where we upgrade the connection type to webSocket, there will be a frontend application.

 # Part 3 ( Upgrading the connection to webSocket protocol )